pytest-dev/pytest-selenium/docs/user_guide.rst

 The ChromeDriver supports various command line arguments.
 These can be passed by implementing a ``driver_args`` fixture and returning a list of the desired arguments.
-The following example specifies the log file path:
+The following example specifies the log level:

 .. code-block:: python